Dan has had cataract surgery on both eyes and has written extensively about the experience from the patient's point of view.

-This article, the second in a series on cataract surgery, is designed to help you make an important decision: which intraocular lens implant (IOL) you wish to have implanted in your eye.
+This article, the second in a series on cataract surgery, is designed to help you decide which intraocular lens implant (IOL) you wish to have implanted in your eye.
 This decision is secondary only to choosing a surgeon to perform the implant.

 While your particular eye will partially dictate which lens is right for you, and only your doctor and a thorough eye exam can help here, it will be very useful to understand what is available today and which lens might be of particular interest to you.

 Whatever you choose, please, please do not make the determination and choice based solely on cost.
-With or without insurance there are programs and loans that can help pay for the procedure, that can help out and soften the blow somewhat.
-Ask your doctor for help; most have an association with credit companies and some may cut their cost some.
-In the final analysis it is your eyes, your vision, and your quality of life—do not compromise it unless absolutely necessary.
+With or without insurance, there are programs and loans that can help pay for the procedure, which can help out and soften the blow somewhat.
+Ask your doctor for help; most have an association with credit companies, and some may cut their cost some.
+In the final analysis, it is your eyes, your vision, and your quality of life—do not compromise it unless absolutely necessary.

 The standard lens is implanted in an overwhelming number of people and performs very well.
 It has been around for decades and has an excellent record of success.

 So why not choose this cheaper option that works satisfactorily?
 Perhaps because "satisfactory" isn't "good" or "excellent."
 The standard lens has problems.
 It has a single focal length and will give good vision at only one distance - generally far away.
 Reading glasses will almost certainly be necessary, and most likely a different set for intermediate distance such as computer use.
 Most recipients will still have the effects, if not the actual disease, of presbyopia (an age-related hardening of the natural lens with the result it cannot focus on near or intermediate items).

 One possible solution is to have different lenses implanted; a distance focus in one eye and a near vision IOL in the other.
 Some people do well with this (although depth perception suffers), but many do not.